RawRapter/Chat-Analytics-Dashboard/README.md

 # Chat-Analytics-Dashboard

-This project was created for some college presentation, code has been cloned from Aaryan Verma Repo - https://github.com/Aaryanverma/whatsapp_chat_dashboard and has been modified.
+This project was created for college presentation.

 No further changes will be made in this repository.